 4. Foot growth

-You may have thought the foot changes you experienced during pregnancy were just because of some temporary swelling, but the truth is, your feet may have actually grown permanently.
-One recent study found that about 60 to 70 percent of pregnant women’s feet became longer and wider for good.
+You may have thought your feet were bigger during pregnancy just because of temporary swelling, but the truth is, your feet may have actually grown permanently.
+One study found that about 60 to 70 percent of pregnant women’s feet became longer and wider for good.

 5. Leaky boobs

 Some women’s boobs leak.
 Some don't.
-And get this: You might even leak if you don’t breastfeed!
+And get this: You might even leak if you don’t breastfeed.
 Breast leaking has to do with the tiny muscles at the opening of the nipple pores.
-Some women have stronger muscles there and don’t leak as much; other women leak quite a bit.
+Some women have stronger muscles there than others.

 How to deal: “I use the burp cloth to soak up the milk and wear breast pads when I leave the house,” says Cora W. Other moms can get by with just a thick nursing bra.
 “My nursing bra is absorbent enough that I don’t have to keep checking myself every five minutes,” says Lanie T. In general, leaking tends to taper off as the baby starts to nurse less frequently.